Appearance

 - Open the Settings dialog box.

 - Under IDE Settings, click Intentions.
-This displays the list of all intention actions currently available in IntelliJ IDEA.
+This displays the list of all intention actions currently available in Consulo.

 - The intention actions are grouped according to the areas of their use.